Uniformed services pay grades of the United States: NATO equivalents

-The enlisted grades correspond with the NATO rank codes, with E-1 being equivalent to OR-1, E-2 equivalent to OR-2, and so on.
+The enlisted grades correspond with the NATO military rank codes, with E-1 being equivalent to Other Rank 1 (OR-1), E-2 equivalent to OR-2, and so on.
 The officer grades are all one higher than their NATO equivalent (except O-1) as the O-1 and O-2 grades are both equivalent to the NATO code of OF-1.
 Hence O-3 is equivalent to OF-2, O-4 is equivalent to OF-3, and so on.
 U.S. warrant officer grades (W-1 through W-5) are depicted in the NATO system as WO-1 through WO-5.
 The United States is the only nation that has officers in this category.